 (b) Except as specifically stated otherwise in this Agreement, the terms of payment and reimbursement as stated in Article 6 of this Agreement shall cover and include Operator’s entire compensation for payment of all taxes, fees, licenses and charges exacted, levied, or assessed on Operator by any governmental authority incident to the performance of services and/or furnishing of materials by Operator under this Agreement, and no additional amount will be paid to Operator for or on account of Operator’s payments of or liability for any such taxes, fees, licenses and charges.

 7.7 Accident and Incident Reports.
 Operator shall immediately notify EOTT upon the occurrence of any serious or OSHA reportable accident or any reportable other incident (including environmental incidents) arising out of or during the performance of Services for EOTT by Operator, its agents, employees or representatives or by any subcontractor of Operator, including the fleet support services set forth on Schedule 3.3 (a)(viii).
-EOTT and Operator shall define as soon as reasonably possible what constitutes a reportable accident or incident.
+EOTT and Operator shall define as soon as reasonably possible what constitutes a reportable accident or incident and develop a mutually agreeable notification system.
 Operator shall prepare and furnish EOTT a copy of an accident report for each accident or an incident report for each incident within ten (10) days of the occurrence of said accident or incident and, when requested, shall furnish EOTT a copy of reports made by Operator to Operator’s insurer or by any subcontractor of Operator to its insurer.

 7.8 Audit and Maintenance of Records; Reporting.
 Notwithstanding the payment by EOTT of any charges, EOTT shall have the right to contest such charges within two (2) years from the date thereof.
 Operator shall maintain all records relating to this Agreement for a period of two (2) years after the end of each year during the term hereof.
 EOTT and its representatives and auditors shall have the right, at EOTT’s expense and at any reasonable time or times, to inspect, copy and audit all the records, books, reports, data and processes related to the Services ("Records"), including, without limitation, Reimbursable Expenses, the fleet support services set forth on Schedule 3.3 (a)(viii), EOTT Costs and Expenses and Approved Capital Expenditures, performed by Operator during the term of this Agreement to ensure Operator's compliance with the terms of this Agreement, including the verification of the accuracy of any statement, billing, charge or computation made by Operator in connection with this Agreement.
 Operator shall permit any officer or employee of, or agent or representative designated by, EOTT to visit and inspect Operator’s operation and any real property on which the activities herein contemplated are conducted, all at such reasonable times and as often as EOTT may reasonably request during the term of this Agreement.
 In the event that any such audit reveals that EOTT has overpaid Operator (whether by reimbursement or otherwise), Operator shall remit all such overpayments to EOTT within thirty (30) days of the determination thereof, together with interest thereon, calculated from the date of overpayment to the date repaid, at the Default Rate.
 In the event that any such audit reveals that EOTT has underpaid Operator, EOTT shall remit all amounts due to Operator within thirty (30) days of the determination thereof.
 Failure of EOTT to timely contest any charges or inspect, copy or audit such Records shall constitute a waiver of the right thereto.